 - Overtime: Overtime compensation is paid is in accordance with the BC Employment Standards Act.
 All overtime work performed must receive a [doctor’s/supervisor’s] prior authorization.

 - Extended Health and Dental Benefits: Employees that work more than 20 hours per week over a three month period are eligible for extended health benefits through the Doctors of BC Health Benefits Trust Fund plan managed by Great West Life.
-More information about the plan is available at this link.
+More information about the plan.

 - Unpaid Breaks: Employees must have a 30 minute unpaid meal break if a shift is 5 hours or more.